-The Age Structure of the Northern Tasmania Region's resident workers is indicative of the residential role and function of the local area.
+The Age Structure of the Dorset Council area's resident workers is indicative of the residential role and function of the local area.
 This includes factors such as when the area was settled; what types of households live there; the level of access the area has to employment, services and facilities; the local dwelling stock characteristics (including cost of housing); local amenity and a range of other factors that attract people to an area.

-The age structure of Northern Tasmania Region's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
+The age structure of the Dorset Council area's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
 For example, younger resident workers, while less experienced, are typically more mobile and have higher level skills in use of new technologies.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 Analysis of the resident workers (All industries) age structure of the Dorset Council area in 2016 compared to Tasmania shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).

 Overall, 46.4% of the resident workers was aged under 45 years, compared to 53.4% for Victoria.
 53.6% were aged 45 years and over, compared to 46.6% for Victoria.

 The major difference between the resident workers age structure of the Dorset Council area and Tasmania is: